starplayr/Cameo/README.md

 Cameo currently runs on macOS.
 We have not tested in on other platforms yet, but we will be bringing it to Linux, iOS, Android, tvOS, watchOS, Windows and Raspberry Pi.

-Camo uses Perfect's HTTP Server for its backend.
-The Camo framework is very lightweight.
-It compiles to 1.1MB and uses only 24MB RAM while streaming, it uses Zero CPU and has Zero Energy impact.
-Zero Disk, and Low Network while streaming.

 API Updated to V2
 More Convience methods will be added soon.